eclipse-aspectj/aspectj/docs/developer/BUILD.md

   * what to build,
   * whether to run tests,
-  * whether to created documentation for the AspectJ website,
+  * whether to create documentation for the AspectJ website,
   * whether to create source and javadoc artifacts,
   * whether to GPG-sign artifacts for a release.